JoshPhillips777/SQL_Data_Warehouse_Project/README.md

 # Data Warehouse And Analytics Project

 This project has been created as hands-on experience for building an SQL Data Warehouse from Scratch.
-This project is heavily based on the hands-on data Engineering Project shared Data with Baraa on YouTube: https://www.youtube.com/watch?v=9GVqKuTVANE
+This project is heavily based on the hands-on data Engineering Project shared by Data with Baraa on YouTube: https://www.youtube.com/watch?v=9GVqKuTVANE

 ## Purpose